 - Developing a New Urban Quarter at Grangegorman, Dublin: The Role of Planning in its Successful Delivery

-The following paper was written by GDA Senior Planner Terry Prendergast on “Developing a New Urban Quarter at Grangegorman, Dublin: The Role of Planning in its Successful Delivery”.
+The following paper was written by former GDA Senior Planner Terry Prendergast on “Developing a New Urban Quarter at Grangegorman, Dublin: The Role of Planning in its Successful Delivery”.
 It was published in the Journal of the Irish Planning Institute, Pleanáil, Issue 20, Winter 2014.

 Click here to view the paper.